Upfront Mortgage Insurance Premiums (UFMIP): What You Need To Know

 Share:

-FHA loans require both an upfront mortgage insurance premium (UFMIP) as well as an annual premium payment, or annual MIP.
+An FHA mortgage loan requires both an upfront mortgage insurance premium (UFMIP) as well as an annual premium payment, or MIP.

-Let's go over FHA upfront MIP so you know exactly what it means and how it'll apply to you as a home buyer.
+Let’s take a closer look at the FHA upfront MIP so you know exactly what it means and how it’ll apply to you as a home buyer.

 What Is UFMIP?

-FHA loans require down payments as low as 3.5%.
+An FHA loan down payment can be as low as 3.5% of the purchase price.
 In exchange for the low down payment, you must pay UFMIP on your FHA loan and a mortgage insurance premium (MIP).
+First-time home buyers may opt for an FHA loan because they don’t have equity from a previous home to use for their down payment.

 UFMIP Vs. MIP

-You'll also pay annual mortgage insurance premiums with FHA loans, which is different from upfront mortgage insurance premiums.
+You’ll also pay an annual mortgage insurance premium with an FHA loan, which is different from an upfront mortgage insurance premium.
 If the UFMIP is the one-time payment, you can think of the MIP as the ongoing payment for taking on an FHA loan.
 You pay annual MIP as part of your monthly mortgage payment.
-This premium can range between 0.45% – 1.05% of the loan amount.
+This premium can range from 0.45% to 1.05% of the loan amount.
 The amount you actually pay largely depends on how much you put down and your loan term.

 See What You Qualify For